-Congenital spondylolisthesis is condition characterized by a forward displacement of a vertebral disc over the disc beneath it.
-The word “congenital” means that the condition is present at birth.
-Spondylolisthesis can also be acquired later in life as a result of aging, a trauma to the bone, or in response to another condition affecting the spine such as arthritis or a tumor.
-This condition can occur anywhere in the spine, but it most frequently affects the lumbar region (lower back).
+Congenital spondylolisthesis is forward vertebral slippage related to a birth defect.
+The word “congenital” means that a condition is present at birth.
+It is relatively rare since spondylolisthesis is usually acquired later in life as the result of aging, traumatic injury or a stress fracture.
+This condition can occur anywhere in the spine, but it most frequently affects the lower back.

 The reason a birth defect can cause this condition is that if a bone in the spine, particularly a joint, develops abnormally it can make the vertebrae much more likely to slip out of place.
 Congenital spondylolisthesis is the most common cause of back pain for teenagers, often happening during growth spurts.